Bhayankarcoder/Bhayankarcoder/README.md

 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I am very lazy but I dream of being workaholic.
-- 💞️ I’m also doing DSA thora thora so far I have learnt about Arrays, Linked List, Stacks, Queue and Recursion Right now I'm learning about Dynamic Programing and Tree
+- 💞️ I’m also doing DSA thora thora so far I have learnt about Arrays, Linked List, Stacks, Queue, Recursion and DP Right now I'm learning about Graph and Tree

 <!---
 Bhayankarcoder/Bhayankarcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.